Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Introduction

-We emphasise that Theorem~\ref{thm:translation discrete-injective} does not require the space $X$ to be proper.
-If $X$ is proper, then the statement about quasi-axes can be strengthened: each infinite-order $g\in G$ is semisimple by \cite[Thm~II.6.10]{bridsonhaefliger:metric}, hence has positive translation length by \cite[Prop.~1.2]{lang:injective} and so has a geodesic axis.
-In particular, translation discreteness was already known for groups acting geometrically on proper injective spaces.
-This includes Helly groups \cite[Thm~6.3]{chalopinchepoigenevoishiraiosajda:helly} and cocompactly cubulated groups, using that finite-dimensional CAT(0) cube complexes are equivariantly bilipschitz-equivalent to injective spaces \cite{bowditch:median}.
+Note that Theorem~\ref{thm:translation discrete-injective} does not require $X$ to be proper or the action to be cocompact.
+Under those assumptions, the statement about quasi-axes can be strengthened: each infinite-order $g\in G$ is semisimple by \cite[Thm~II.6.10]{bridsonhaefliger:metric}, hence has positive translation length by \cite[Prop.~1.2]{lang:injective}, and so has a geodesic axis.
+In particular, translation discreteness was already known for groups acting properly and cocompactly on proper injective spaces.
+This includes Helly groups \cite[Thm~6.3]{chalopinchepoigenevoishiraiosajda:helly} and cocompactly cubulated groups \cite{bowditch:median}.

-Theorem~\ref{thm:translation discrete-injective} applies to the class of \emph{hierarchically hyperbolic groups (HHGs)}, which were introduced in \cite{behrstockhagensisto:hierarchically:1,behrstockhagensisto:hierarchically:2} as a common generalisation of mapping class groups and fundamental groups of compact special cube complexes, and which act properly and coboundedly on injective spaces \cite{haettelhodapetyt:coarse}.
-We give background on hierarchical hyperbolicity in Section~\ref{sec:background}, and more discussion appears in the next subsection.
-In Proposition~\ref{prop:HHG-uniform-undistortion}, we establish:
+The greater generality of Theorem~\ref{thm:translation discrete-injective} can already be seen in \emph{hierarchically hyperbolic groups}, which act properly and \emph{coboundedly} on injective spaces \cite{haettelhodapetyt:coarse,petytzalloum:constructing}.
+For many such groups, such as mapping class groups, we expect that there is no proper cocompact action on an injective space.
+Hierarchical hyperbolicity will be discussed further in Section~\ref{subsec:intro_HHG}.

 \begin{corollary}[HHGs are translation discrete] Let $(G,\mathfrak S)$ be a hierarchically hyperbolic group.
 There exists $\tau_0>0$ such that $\tau_G(g)\geq \tau_0$ for all infinite-order $g\in G$. \end{corollary}